pawal/ietf-drafts/draft-wallstrom-dnsop-copyright-prefix.md

 The _license record is published in the zone using the DNS TXT resource record type.

-The RDATA for the _copyright resource record is textual in format and is a HTTP URL leading to the full license text represented in either plain text or HTML.
+The RDATA for the _license resource record is textual in format and is a HTTP URL leading to the full license text represented in either plain text or HTML.
 Example: